NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```

 ## Clone the MySQL data to a new storage persisent volume
-Now that you have a snapshot of the data, you use it to create a read/write version of it.
-This
+Now that you have a snapshot of the data, you can use it to create a read/write version
-can be used as a new storage volume for another mysql database.
-This step creates a new
+of it.
+This can be used as a new storage volume for another mysql database.
+This operation
-FlexClone volume in FSx for ONTAP.
-Note that FlexClone volumes take up almost no space;
+creates a new FlexClone volume in FSx for ONTAP.
+Note that initially a FlexClone volumes
-only a pointer table is created to point to the shared data blocks of the volume it is
+take up almost no additional space; only a pointer table is created to point to the
-being cloned from.
+shared data blocks of the volume it is being cloned from.

 The first step is to create a PersistentVolume from the snapshot by executing:
 ```bash